Mark G. Mastroianni: Federal judicial service

 When a vacancy on the U.S. District Court for the District of Massachusetts opened, Mastroianni interviewed for the position before a committee to screen and recommend possible candidates, convened by Senator Elizabeth Warren and led by former District Judge Nancy Gertner.
 Mastroianni submitted his application in early 2013, went through several rounds of interviews, and received the recommendation.
 On September 24, 2013, President Barack Obama nominated Mastroianni to serve on the court, to the seat vacated by Judge Michael Ponsor, who assumed senior status on August 15, 2011.
 Mastroianni was rated "well qualified" for the post by a substantial majority of the American Bar Association's Standing Committee on the Federal Judiciary.
 He received a hearing before the Senate Judiciary Committee on February 11, 2014.
-His nomination was reported out of committee by a voice vote on March 6, 2014.
+His nomination was reported out of committee by voice vote on March 6, 2014.
 On May 22, 2014 Senate Majority Leader Harry Reid filed for cloture on the nomination.
 On June 3, 2014, the Senate invoked cloture on his nomination by a 56–39 vote.
 On June 4, 2014, Mastroianni was confirmed by a 92–2 vote.
 He received his judicial commission the following day, and was ceremonially sworn in on August 1, 2014.